New City College: Redbridge

 The Redbridge Campus has two sites in Ilford, one in the town centre and another next to King George Hospital.

 Redbridge College began life as Redbridge Technical College on 2 June 1970.
 It offered vocational courses in a range of subjects.
 It was once a major centre for deaf students or those with learning difficulties.
 The college merged into New City College in 2017.

 Epping Forest

 The Epping Forest campus is located in Borders Lane in Debden, a suburb of Loughton.

 Epping Forest College was founded in 1989 as a tertiary college after the re-organisation of post-16 education in south-west Essex.
 It was created from the Loughton College of Further Education and the sixth forms from seven local secondary schools.
-Due to financial strains, the college merged with New City College in 2018, a move that was protested by Epping Forest District council fearing it would lose community focus.
+Due to financial and quality issues, the college merged with New City College in 2018, a move that was protested by Epping Forest District council fearing it would lose community focus.

+Havering Sixth Form College

+Havering Sixth Form College, part of the New City College Group, is a high achieving sixth form college in Wingletye Lane, Hornchurch in the London Borough of Havering, east London, England.
+Built on the site of Dury Falls Secondary School, it opened in September 1991, and educates full-time students from the ages of 16 to 19.
+The college offers a wide range of subjects, in A-level, BTEC and diploma formats, amongst others.

-Havering Colleges
+Havering College

-Havering Colleges is a constituent college formed from Havering College of Further and Higher Education and Havering Sixth Form College.
-Collectively the Havering Colleges, they retain their individual identities as part of the New City College group.
+Havering College is part of New City College since it merged with the NCC Group in 2019.
+The main campus is on Ardleigh Green Road.
+It is also linked to the New City College Rainham campus which was significantly re-built and re-opened in 2020.